 Pre-Health Advising: Interested in a health related career?
 There are many forms of Pre-Health Advising at DePaul.
 There is the Pre-health Advising Committee (PAC), which is comprised of an interdisciplinary body of faculty and staff whose primary function is the academic advising of students intending to pursue a career in one of the health professions.
-We also have a dedicated Pre-Health staff advisor in addition to the Biology staff advisor.
-To learn more about the PAC and our Pre-Health Advisor, Lindsey Burdick (lburdick@depaul.edu), and to obtain information about upcoming events and speakers that the PAC organizes, we encourage you to visit their website and register for their services at: http://csh.depaul.edu/student-resources/advising-student-services/pre-health-advising
+We also have dedicated Pre-Health advisors.
+To learn more about the PAC and our Pre-Health Advisors, Lindsey Burdick or Melissa Smith, and to obtain information about upcoming events and speakers that the PAC organizes, we encourage you to visit their website and register for their services at: http://csh.depaul.edu/student-resources/advising-student-services/pre-health-advising.
+Email CSHAdvising@depaul.edu to get in touch with Pre-Health Advisors.